hartrusion/RbmkSimulator/README.md

 operate the plant on full power as there is no turbine and no bypass at this stage.

-## Installation and Usage
-**To simply run a release version of this software, head over to the "Releases" section here on Github and download it from there.**

-You can find a short [Operating Manual](docs/OPERATING_MANUAL.md) here.
+## Build from Source

-To build the simulator from source, you need some additional code that is released on different repositories:
+To build the simulator from source, you need the source code from this repo and some additional code that is released on different repositories:
 * [PhxNetMod](https://github.com/hartrusion/PhxNetMod) Simulation Engine
 * [PhxNetModExt](https://github.com/hartrusion/PhxNetModExt) Extensions for
 control loops